wuyongyi/awesome-video-generate/README.md

 A curated list of awesome Video generate resources and projects since 2022(gpt-3 droped in 2022)

 # Video Diffusion
-A curated list of recent diffusion models for video generation, editing, restoration, understanding, nerf, etc.

 ## Table of Contents <!-- omit in toc -->